102 Engineering Building

 The vision of the College of Engineering is to attain national and international recognition through innovative, multi-disciplinary research and education, while promoting professional integrity, and inspiring students to become leaders in their profession.

 The College of Engineering offers eight undergraduate programs built around a core consisting of courses in mathematics, the physical sciences, liberal arts, and engineering.
-Student may pursue one of the following engineering degree programs that leads to a Bachelor of Science degree:
+Students may pursue one of the following engineering degree programs that leads to a Bachelor of Science degree:

 - Aerospace Engineering (BSAE)